ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 Commonly what the bio-statistician do is:
 * make a sumup of all the variables having an influence on the system at hand
-* finnd a solution/situation where all theses variabl are fixed except the two being tested
+* find a solution/situation where all theses variabl are fixed except the two being tested
 * make that variable chhange, and observe the joint evolution of the other

 However, even we might have done the listing of the variables influencing the cognitive function, how do we constrain all the other variables (diet, say physical activity, sleep, stress levels ...), are they constants among the chosen sample of countries?